yellows8/3dsbootldr_firm/README.md

 * "BINLOAD_DISABLE=1" Disable loading the arm9bin.
 FIRMLOAD_DISABLE and BINLOAD_DISABLE must not be used at the same time.
 * "DISABLE_BINVERIFY=1" Disable using/verifying the SHA256 hash in the arm9bin(see above), with this the additional filesize requirement is disabled too.
 * "DISABLE_ARM11=1" Disable the code for booting the ARM11, from the arm9-code.
+* "DISABLE_ARM11ABORT=1" Disable sending the abort signal to the ARM11 when errors occur.
+* "USE_RAWDEVICE=1" Load FIRM from the raw sectors of the device(default is SD), instead of using FAT(this also disables building with libff).
+When using this option, BINLOAD_DISABLE, RAWDEVICE_STARTSECTOR, and RAWDEVICE_NUMSECTORS must be specified as well.
+* "USEDEVICE_NAND=1" When USE_RAWDEVICE is specified, use NAND instead of SD.
+* "RAWDEVICE_STARTSECTOR={val}" When USE_RAWDEVICE is specified, this is the start sector from which to start for FIRM.
+* "RAWDEVICE_NUMSECTORS={val}" When USE_RAWDEVICE is specified, this is the total number of sectors which can contain the FIRM relative to RAWDEVICE_STARTSECTOR: the entire FIRM must be contained within this range.